 Pythagoreio was named after one of Samos’s most famous sons, the mathematician and philosopher Pythagoras, born here in about the year 580 BC.
 Little is known for sure about his life, but he did develop advanced theories not just on mathematics but also music and the harmony of the universe.

-How to Get to Samos
+Flights to Samos

 Samos has its own international airport.
 In summer there are charter flights to Samos from many countries in Europe.
 Outside the holiday season the island has flights from Athens by Olympic Air, from Thessaloniki by Astra Airlines, and from Chios, Lesbos and Rhodes by Sky Express.

 Samos is also well-served with ferries from Athens, from the mainland port of Kavala, and from other Greek islands including Fourni, Ikaria, Syros, Mykonos, Chios and Lesbos.
 The ferry from Athens takes at least 12 hours.
-I the summer months you can also catch a ferry from Vathy on Samos to the Turkish port of Kusadasi, with a return ferry in the evenings.
+In the summer months you can also catch a ferry from Vathy on Samos to the Turkish port of Kusadasi, with a return ferry in the evenings.